Enjoy these Dr. Seuss games & activities: Wacky Wednesday ideas, "If I Ran the Zoo" Printable Game and learning about idioms.

 - Move socks to the shirt drawer and shirts to the sock drawer

-Try to set up some very obvious things and have others be harder to find so the kids can really practice their skills.
+Try to set up some very obvious things and have others be a little more difficult to find so your kids can really practice their observation skills.

-We chose 2 books that highlight creativity and imagination: Oh, the Thinks You Can Think! and If I Ran the Zoo.
+We chose two books that highlight creativity and imagination:

 If I Ran the Zoo is a classic -- Gerald McGrew visits the zoo and dreams about what the zoo would be like if he were zookeeper.
 The story introduces so many imaginative animals (you just have to admire how Seuss came up with all these amazing names!)

 If you have kids who love Dr. Seuss & animals, be sure to see our list of 40 Animal Habitat Projects with the Cat in the Hat!

 And Oh, the Thinks You Can Think! gives the reader some insight into how you can use your imagination to be creative.
 One of the keys is the rhyming text found in so many of Dr. Seuss' stories.